phinwan/Boot-5/README.md

-# Frontend Bootcamp Website - Bootstrap 5
+# Frontend  Website - Bootstrap 5

 > Simple one page website for a  bootcamp